kkourmpe/TOV-Equation-Solver/README.md

 - Mass: solar masses ($M_\odot$)
 - Radius: km

-The modified TOV equations used in this project are:
+The modified TOV equations used in this project are [3]:

 $$
 \frac{d\bar{P}(r)}{dr}